2021-2022 Trócaire Annual ReportLearn More

 In the run-up to the elections, male candidates launched a public smear campaign against her to sabotage her election hopes.
 They claimed her candidacy was illegal and made continual derogatory remarks against her because of her gender.

 Despite these setbacks, Aminata and her supporters courageously carried on.
 They saw it as an opportunity to rally the troops and to garner more support from the men in their lives -husbands, sons, fathers and neighbours.

 On the campaign trail, Aminata and her supporters raised awareness of and contested the negative perceptions of women in power, highlighting the struggles women face in day-to-day life.
 This enabled her to strengthen her campaign for more female voices in politics.

 It was a hotly contested election, but Aminata came out on top, and was declared Konta Bana’s Deputy Leader.
 On winning, Aminata said, “I am very happy to have been elected Deputy Headwoman.
 This is the first time a woman has been appointed to such an important decision-making space in my community.”

-Aminata’s success represented ground-breaking change for women in her native Sierra Leone.
+Aminata’s success represented a ground-breaking change for women in her native Sierra Leone.
 Overnight she became a role model for other women and girls with leadership aspirations.
-Decision making can transform the agenda for women and girls across the country.
-Women account for 52% of the population in Sierra Leone, yet women occupy less than 20% of elected positions.
+For her, a gender-inclusive approach to decision making can transform the agenda for women and girls across the country.
+Women account for 52 % of the population in Sierra Leone, yet women occupy less than 20 % of elected positions.

 Throughout the campaign, CDHR worked with Aminata to support and strengthen her campaign through targeted training in leadership, public speaking and how to mobilise her network for success!